MicrosoftDocs/security/security-docs/Securing-the-Future-of-AI-ML-at-MS.md

 ms.topic:
 ---

-# Securing the Future of Artifarticleicial Intelligence and Machine Learning at Microsoft
+# Securing the Future of Artificial Intelligence and Machine Learning at Microsoft
 By Andrew Marshall, Raul Rojas, Jay Stokes and Donald Brinkman Special Thanks to Mark Cartwright and Graham Calladine